 As the second phase of this residential renovation, the project shifts its attention to the back of the lot.
 We are demolishing the existing garage to make way for a new ADU, making the most of the expansive, double-wide lot.

 The ADU is positioned to maintain privacy within the backyard while still feeling visually connected to it.
 Its massing and fenestration are calibrated to reduce overlook and preserve usable open space, creating a relationship between the two structures.
-A warm-toned stucco clads both the house and the ADU, adding texture with desert vibes.
+Warm-toned stucco clads both the house and the ADU, adding texture and desert vibes.
 Above, a deep overhang shelters a balcony that extends living space outward and creates a connection to the back yard.

 Site analysis diagrams and early schematic sketches mapping sun paths and prevailing winds.
 These studies informed the ADU’s placement on the lot and calibrated overhang depths to mitigate summer heat gain while preserving daylight.